APTrust/userguide/docs/depositing/index.md

 * __Glacier-Deep-VA__: Files will be stored ONLY in Glacier Deep Archive, in AWS's Northern Virginia region, and will be encrypted during storage.
 APTrust will not perform any fixity checks on these files.

 * __Wasabi-OR__: Files will be stored only in Wasabi's Oregon data center.
+These files will receive fixity checks every 180 days.

-These files will receive fixity checks every 90 days.
+* __Wasabi-TX__: Files will be stored only in Wasabi's Texas data center.
+These files will receive fixity checks every 180 days.

 * __Wasabi-VA__: Files will be stored only in Wasabi's Virginia data center.
-These files will receive fixity checks every 90 days.
+These files will receive fixity checks every 180 days.

 !!! warning "A note on storage options"